benhowell/s3-crewser/README.md

 # s3-crewser
-AWS s3 upload, list and delete helper for clojure web apps
+AWS s3 upload, list and delete recipe for clojure web apps.

 Small server-side wrapper for amazonica and s3-beam for uploading, listing and deleting files from your clojure(script) web app.
+The main reason to use both amazonica and s3-beam in the same implementation is to allow direct from browser uploading of files to AWS (therefore saving any server-side handling of those files) and leverage amazonica to do everything else (and again, not have to do any server-side handling of the actual files).

 Requires:
  - https://github.com/martinklepsch/s3-beam